mallewellyn/PMPMH/README.md

 *implementation > Nicholsons.R*: use case of the PMPMH method for SSM fitting to data simulated from Nicholson's blowfly model (case study 2 in []).

 ## Configuration/operation
 Clone repository to preferred installation of R. Functions for general one-dimensional SSMs are already included.
 For implementation of examples not given in cloned implementation files, follow the implementation files as a template for supplied arguments.
-For further details on functionality of operations and suitable choices of tuning parameter see [].

 required packages: (CRAN) `invgamma`, `truncnorm`.
 CRAN installation: